ARMmbed/mbed-os/features/nvstore/README.md

 # NVStore

-A lightweight module providing the functionality of storing data by keys in the internal flash, for security purpose.
+NVStore is a lightweight module that stores data by keys in the internal flash for security purposes.

 ## Description

 NVStore provides the ability to store a minimal set of system critical items in the internal flash.
-For each item key, NVStore module provides the ability to set the item data or get it.
+For each item key, the NVStore module provides the ability to set the item data or get it.
-Newly set values are added to the flash (as in journal), with the effect of overriding the previous value for this key.
+Newly added values are added to the end of the existing data, superseding the previous value that was there for the same key.
 The NVStore module ensures that power failures don't harm existing data during any operation.
-The full interface can be found under nvstore.h.
+The full interface can be found under `nvstore.h`.

 ### Flash structure
 NVStore uses two Flash areas, active and nonactive.
 Each area must consist of at least one erasable unit (sector).